By Kyle Sawdey | CRO & EVP of Underwriting | Updated May 2026

 An external company’s security research team published a post-mortem noting that in the months before the attack, infostealer logs showed stolen credentials tied to Stryker identities: credentials that would have gated access to their SSO, identity providers, and device management stack.
 The exact infrastructure that was ultimately weaponized against them.

-Stryker had the resources to weather this (or at least to try).
+Stryker had the resources to weather this.
 They have a global security program, certifications, IR plans, and the kind of legal and technical infrastructure that comes with being a Fortune 300 company.
 They’ll recover.

 Most SMBs won’t.

-A few things I think this moment demands from our corner of the market:
+A few things this moment demands from our corner of the market:

 - Credential exposure is pre-breach, not post-breach.
-Infostealer logs containing SSO and admin credentials sitting in dark web forums aren’t a “monitoring” problem; they’re an active incident waiting to happen.
+Infostealer logs containing SSO and admin credentials sitting in dark web forums aren’t a monitoring problem; they’re an active incident waiting to happen.
 If your clients’ credentials are already out there, the clock is running.
+This is one of the reasons we built our underwriting process to surface these risks before a policy binds, not after a claim is filed.

 - Your MSP is your first line of defense.
 Are you actually using them that way?
 MSPs exist to do more than keep the lights on.
 The best ones are proactively hardening your tech stack, flagging vulnerabilities before they become incidents, and guiding you toward the controls that meaningfully reduce your risk.
-If your relationship with your MSP is purely reactive (break something, fix it), you’re leaving your most valuable security resource on the table.
-Lean on their expertise.
-That’s what they’re there for.
+If your relationship with your MSP is purely reactive, you’re leaving your most valuable security resource on the table.

-The Stryker attack is a vivid illustration of where cyber risk is heading.
-Nation-state actors, geopolitically-motivated destruction rather than ransomware, supply chain dependencies as amplifiers, and critical operational infrastructure at stake.
+The Stryker attack is a vivid illustration of where cyber risk is heading: nation-state actors, geopolitically motivated destruction rather than ransomware, supply chain dependencies as amplifiers, and critical operational infrastructure at stake.
+For healthcare organizations specifically, where operational downtime has direct patient safety consequences, the stakes couldn’t be higher.
+We cover the coverage landscape for this sector in our guide to cyber insurance for hospitals and health systems.

 At SeedPod, we’re building for that reality.
 Because for the companies we protect, there’s no Palo Alto on speed dial.
 There’s just their MSP and us.